Jakob von Gunten: Plot

-As a new pupil Jakob is tested by the headmaster.
+As a new pupil, Jakob is tested by the headmaster.
 At first he rebels, walks into his office and demands his money back, resenting the poor quality of the education.
 But then he acquiesces and ends his attempts at revolution.
-Jakob later gets mixed up in a fight and receives a hit to the head from the headmaster who doesn’t ascertain who was initially responsible.
+Jakob later gets mixed up in a fight and receives a hit to the head from the headmaster who does not ascertain who was initially responsible.
 Jakob does not feel inferior.
 On the contrary, he has ample self-confidence and considers himself the brightest among his classmates.
 Jakob considers himself conceited and arrogant.
 His pride is slightly injured and Jakob presumes that he is being dumbed down by the institute.
 He knows in any case that he is being made to look small.

 The headmaster confesses to Jakob that he has a fondness for him which he can no longer control.
 He perceives something special in Jakob.
 The headmaster has no explanation for this.
 Jakob is also surprised, but knows how to act around superiors.
 He wisely says nothing in reply – even when the headmaster confesses his love for him.
 When Jakob is supposed to become the friend and confidant of the headmaster the pupil is hesitant.
 Jakob does not get a job through the headmaster because the headmaster, already over 40, loves someone for the first time and doesn't want to let him go.
 But then Jakob becomes afraid; the headmaster wants to choke him.
 Later, however, the headmaster wants to kiss Jakob.
 Outraged, the splendid young boy refuses.